felixsch/gsoc2015-tinykdump/README.md

 ###Implementation details

 * #####kexec dynamic memory reservation
 Instead of reserving the memory at kernel start up, a new CMA area is initialized.
 By using a wrapper function `crash_init_reserve_memory(...)` which calls `cma_init_reserve_mem(..)` architecture depended code can be injected.
-Until now the currently used `struct resource crashk_res` is still initialized to default values, to do not break compatibility with kexec-tools.
+Until now the currently used `struct resource crashk_res` is still initialized to default values, to not break compatibility with kexec-tools.
 On write to `/sys/kernel/kexec_crash_size` memory allocation is triggered and `crash_contigious_request(..)` is called. `crash_contigious_request(..)` uses `cma_alloc` to move used pages aside.
 In addition, `crashk_res` is updated to the allocated space from `cma_alloc` and inserted into `iomem_resources`.
 By using a new configuration flag `CONFIG_KEXEC_CMA` this feature can be optional enabled.

 * #####Using pstore to log console crashkernel output Pstore uses a generic storage system where new pstore types can easily added.
 To add support for kexec, `PSTORE_TYPE_KEXEC_CONSOLE` is added to `enum pstore_type_id`.
-To capture the actual console output a new console is created and registered to the system via `register_console` which uses `psinfo` to write to available pstore. (how to determine if we are in a crashkernel ???)
+To capture the actual console output a new console is created and registered to the system via `register_console` which uses `psinfo` to write to available pstore.

 * #####Implementing a python based tinykdump service The new python services will be based on the current kdump implementation of Fedora[9].
 The `configparser` module of the standard python library is used to parse configuration which is located in `/etc/default/tinykdump`.
 The initramfs which captures the dump and stores them on the usb drive uses a static linked busybox (which is available via Fedora packages) and makedumpfile from kexec-tools.
 Initramfs generation is done the manually by generating the directory structure in `/var/run/tinykdump` and compressing it using cpio.
 The currently installed kernel is used as crashkernel.
 If no reserved memory is found, the service tries to write the size, determined by the size of the crashkernel image generated earlier, to `/sys/kernel/kexec_crash_size`.
-If CMA support is enabled the memory is reserved, otherwise it failure.
 If memory has already been reserved and the size is greater than required, try to shrink the reserved memory.
 Functions which are supported by the python service are:
 ```
     -c | --c <config> use custom config location